MicrosoftDocs/appcenter-docs/docs/sdk/analytics/windows.md

 ## Local storage size

-By default, the SDK stores up to 10MB of logs in the storage.
+By default, the SDK stores all the event logs up to 10 MB.
+Developers can use an API to increase the [storage size](../other-apis/wpf-winforms.md#storage-size) and the SDK will keep storing logs until the storage is full.

 ## No internet access